thacuber2a03/jsonparser/assets/jsonparser.md

 # a Rust noob writes a JSON lexer

 so you want to write a JSON lexer in Rust? ...yeah, me too.
+I'm just documenting how I'm doing it.
 [I've already written one or two compilers before](https://github.com/thacuber2a03/fe2lua), so I know what I'm doing. sorta.

 I'll be following the specifcation listed in [the format's official page](https://json.org). funny how it's literally the main thing you see when you open the page.